 ANSWER: Your Email gave the following example of a family inheritance problem.
 Suppose a couple has a son and a daughter.
 The mother dies and the father marries another woman who already has grown sons and daughters.
 Based on Biblical law, if the man and his new wife do not produce a new family (they do not produce children between them) then who should receive an inheritance when the man dies?

-In the kind of family inheritance case you are describing, if the man dies, his biological son produced from his previous marriage would have the right to the greatest share of his father's possessions.
-Based on the Bible His surviving widow, with whom he had no children, would have to be supported by HER male blood relatives on their property.
-Note that this principle is likely different from modern laws governing estates in many places around the globe.
-For example, most U.S. states have laws that grant a surviving widow the right to claim a certain percentage (e.g. one third or one half) of her dead husband's estate regardless of what any written will might specify (a husband cannot disinherit a wife in a will).
+In the kind of family inheritance case you offer, if the man dies, his biological son produced from his previous marriage would have the right to the greatest share of his father's possessions.
+The man's surviving widow, with whom he had no children, would have to be supported by her family of male blood relatives.
+Note that this principle is likely different from modern laws governing inheritance and how the estates of the deceased should be handled.

-Undergirding these principles was the Jubilee land system (Leviticus 25:8 - 10).
-Every fifty years the land reverted to the original possessors, all the slaves held because they could not pay their debts were freed, and all debts were cancelled.
-This system prevented the very old, depressing problem of a small elite group of people ending up possessing most of the land in a primarily agricultural economy, such as occurred in the ancient Roman Republic.
+Undergirding these inheritance principles within a family was the Jubilee land system (Leviticus 25:8 - 10).
+Every fifty years the land reverted to its original owners.
+This system prevented the very old, depressing problem of a small elite group of people ending up possessing most of the land in a primarily agricultural economy such as occurred in the ancient Roman Republic.

-Based on the Bible, family inheritance is based on the blood relationship and lineage of the man.
-In the example you give, the man's physical descendants would inherit what he owned, the priority being given to sons (if any) then to daughters only if no sons exist.
-The widow would need to be supported by HER physical brothers (or other male blood relatives related to her father) if she never had any children with her deceased husband.
+Family inheritance, based on the Bible, is founded on the blood relationship and lineage of a man.
+In your example, the man's physical descendants would inherit what he owned, the priority being given to sons then to daughters only if no sons existed.
+The widow would need to be supported by her physical brothers (or other male blood relatives related to her father) if she never had any children with the deceased.